google/digitalbuildings/tools/abel/validators/README.md

 ### Overview
 The ABEL Spreadsheet serves as a frontend for the ABEL application.
-The spreadsheet is the human-friendly interface that allows users to make changes to a Building Configuration file.
+The spreadsheet is the user-friendly interface that allows users to make changes to a Building Configuration file.

 ## Google Sheets template
-Since the format of an ABEL spreadsheet is well-defined, it is suggested that you use the following [template](https://docs.google.com/spreadsheets/d/1qKMlpJI5-_h_8innNniEkpatMBcRHSGekrRwTsPQ618/copy#gid=980240783) as either your input or output spreadsheet.
+Since the format of an ABEL spreadsheet is well-defined, it is suggested that you use the following [Google Sheets Template](https://docs.google.com/spreadsheets/d/1tcLjFnHiXUT-xh5C1hRKiUVaUH_CzgSI8zFQ_B8q7vs/copy#gid=980240783) as either your input or output spreadsheet.

 Below is a definition of each table and column in the ABEL spreadsheet:
 - [Site](#site)